 Flourless Double Chocolate Peanut Butter Mini Blender Muffins

-Healthy Chocolate Peanut Butter Muffins — NO added refined sugar, flour, or oil and only about 100 calories!!
-Naturally gluten-free!
-They taste AMAZING, are a reader FAVORITE, and are made in your blender!!
+🍫🥜👏🏻 These Healthy Chocolate Peanut Butter Muffins are made with ZERO added refined sugar, flour, or oil and only contain about 100 calories each.
+Naturally gluten-free, they taste AMAZING and are a reader favorite you can make in your blender!

 Healthy Chocolate Muffins Recipe